sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/waterloo/index.md

 next decade and a half, Napoleonic France would upend the European balance of power with stunning victories across the continent.

-He started humiliated the Austrians in a masterpiece at Austerlitz during the War of the Third Coalition of 1805.
+He started by humiliating the Austrians in a masterpiece at Austerlitz during the War of the Third Coalition of 1805.
 Then, during the War of the Fourth Coalition the next year, his forces decimated the Prussian army in under a month with an 18th century blitzkrieg including the decisive twin victories at Jena and Auerstädt.
 He followed those victories by defeating the Russians and turning Poland into a French client state.
 However, cracks began to show in the French Grande Armée during that war.
 Russia managed to fight to a bloody draw at Eylau before being decisively defeated.
 Austria, which had sat out the previous war,